Edgenesis/shifu/docs/design/gateway/lwM2M-gateway.md

 #### Read Request

-When the server send the read request to the gateway, the gateway will call the deviceShifu instruction with `GET` method.
-The gateway will get the data from the deviceShifu and return the data to the server.
+When the server sends a read request, the gateway will call the deviceShifu instruction using the `GET` method.
+The gateway retrieves the data from deviceShifu and returns it to the server.

 #### Write Request

-When the server send the write request to the gateway, the gateway will call the deviceShifu instruction with `PUT` method with the data in the request body. and return with changed status code to server
+When the server sends a write request, the gateway will call the deviceShifu instruction using the `PUT` method with the data provided in the request body and return a changed status code to the server.

 #### Execute Request

-When the server send the execute request to the gateway, the gateway will call the deviceShifu instruction with `POST` method without request body.
+When the server sends an execute request, the gateway will call the deviceShifu instruction using the `POST` method without a request body.

 #### Observe and Notify

-When the server enable the observe feature, the gateway will get the data from the deviceShifu in a interval.
-When the data changed or timeout, the gateway will notify the server with the changed data.
+When the server enables the Observe feature, the gateway will collect data from deviceShifu at regular intervals.
+If the data changes or a timeout occurs, the gateway will notify the server with the updated data.

 ### Gateway Configuration

-To connect to the server, the gateway need some configuration like the server address, the endpoint name, the security mode, and the psk key in Edgedevice yaml file. the LwM2MSetting is same with the deviceShifu LwM2MSetting.
+To connect to the server, the gateway requires configuration details such as the server address, endpoint name, security mode, and PSK key in the EdgeDevice YAML file.
+The LwM2MSettings are the same as those in the deviceShifu LwM2MSettings.

 ```yaml
 apiVersion: shifu.edgenesis.io/v1alpha1